Black History Month: Ethical AI and the Bias Within

 “To err is human, to forgive, divine.”
 Humans make mistakes.
 Biases are unmasked with and without intent.
 But, when it comes to AI, those unintentional biases can have devastating consequences.

-According to Brigette Hyacinth’s 2017 book entitled, The Future of Leadership, the author suggests this when considering the ramifications of AI.
-“Using AI to improve efficiency is one thing, using it to judge people isn’t something I would support.
+In the 2017 book entitled, The Future of Leadership, Brigette Hyacinth says: “using AI to improve efficiency is one thing, using it to judge people isn’t something I would support.
 It violates the intention on the applications of AI.
 This seems to be social prejudice masquerading as science…”

 When Social Sciences and Humanities Meets AI

 From 2015 to 2019, the use of AI grew by over 250 percent and is projected to boast a revenue of over $100 billion by 2025.
 As major businesses such as Amazon and IBM cancel and suspend their facial recognition programs amidst protests against racial inequality, some realize more than regulatory change is needed.

 Since 2014, algorithms have shown biases against people of color and between genders.
 In a recent article from Time.com, a researcher showed the inaccuracies of prediction for women of color, in particular.

 Oprah Winfrey, Michelle Obama, and Serena Williams skewed as male.
 Three of the most recognizable faces in the world and AI algorithms missed the mark.
 These are the same algorithm and machine learning principles used to challenge humans at strategy games such as Chess and Go.
 Where’s the disconnect?

 According to one author, it may be time to create a new field of study specific to AI.
 Though created in Computer Science and Computer Engineering labs, the complexities of humans are more often discussed in the field of humanities.
 To expand further as well into business schools, race and gender studies, and political science departments.